abutala/water-tracking/README.md

                        Building TF for 3.6 and we expect cruising.
 Some cleanup - retry for nodecheck, config of "logs" directory.
 * 02-19-2019: [v1.6.3] favicon.
 Better error reporting on purge_foscam_files.
 Opencv install notes. refactor PumpReports.
 * 03-01-2019: [v1.6.4] Better sizing for charts.
 Stablize Garage TF on python3.5.
 Improvements to deletion of foscam logging directory
 * 03-10-2019: [v1.6.5] Improvements to deletion of foscam logging directory.
-Add focam image checking to Rebooter
+Add foscam image checking to Rebooter
+* 03-17-2019: [v1.6.6] Bring foscam deletion under the proper email control (instead of using cron reports)

 --
 Pending: